k9w/dotfiles/configuration-fe.md

 <p>
 # 12-05

-To change sudo to not require a password, I commented the first wheel line below in /etc/sudoers and uncommented the second.
+To change sudo to not require a password, I comment the first wheel line below in /etc/sudoers and uncommented the second.

 ```